jimmieego/reading-notes/CSS/CSS-in-Depth.md

 ### Media object and block formatting context

+Use the media object pattern to position descriptive text alongside an image.

 By default, the text in the media object body wraps around the floated image (left).
 By giving the body a block formatting context, the text doesn’t overlap (right).

 ![By default, the text in the media object body wraps around the floated image (left).
 By giving the body a block formatting context, the text doesn’t overlap (right).](images/block-formatting-context.png)